vzvznl/Koppeltaal-2.0-FHIR/guides/koppeltaal/Home/General-Notes/Examples.md

 ## Resolvable references

 The examples in this project are created in such a way that all instance references are resolvable.
-This means that a reference to `Patient/patient-managingOrganization-telefoonnummer` will refer to an example of a Patient instance following the {{link:KTPatient}} profile.
+This means that a reference to `Patient/patient-managingOrganization-telefoonnummer` will refer to an example of a Patient instance following the {{link:http://koppeltaal.nl/fhir/StructureDefinition/KT2Patient}} profile.
 In this case that would be {{link:patient-managingOrganization-telefoonnummer}}.

+## Known issues

+- 2023-01-19 {{link:patient-volledig-adres}} does not validate due to a bug in the FHIRpath restriction in the underlying zib-Patient profile.
+This will be resolved with the publication of the 0.8.0 package of the Nictiz R4 zib2020 project.